martijnwijs/Thesis_DRL_ER/Controllers_Learners/README.md

-PPO learning algorithm on 12 different morphologies on the task of gait learning and rotation for robot locomotion using Mujoco (preferred) and Isaacgym based Revolve2 simulator. the code is mainly a duplication from the following repository  https://github.com/onerachel/Controllers_Learners
+PPO learning algorithm on 12 different morphologies on the task of gait learning and rotation for robot locomotion using Mujoco (preferred) and Isaacgym based Revolve2 simulator. the code is for a large part a duplication from the following repository  https://github.com/onerachel/Controllers_Learners

 ## Installation
 simple steps to install are: